-This has been achieved in collaboration with other partners and stakeholders and KLRC is proud to be associated with the Kenya's advancement in the cultural, social-economic, governance and democratic space over the past decade.
+This has been achieved in collaboration with other partners and stakeholders and KLRC is proud to be associated with KLRC's new strategic plan is being developed at a time when the Commission is marking ten years, since the enactment of the KLRC Act in 2013 the Kenya's advancement in the cultural, social-economic, governance and democratic space over the past decade.
 On this basis, the Commission can firmly attest to the transformative aspects that law reform plays in any nation.